 At a towering 6’5″, Carl Braun was one of the first great pro guards to be of such immense height.
 He was certainly the first such giant for the New York Knickerbockers way back in the 1940s.
+Indeed he was the first star player for that New York franchise.
 As the years went by Braun played either guard spot and served as primary scorer and distributor.
 His offensive bread-and-butter was a quirky over-the-head set-shot that helped him lead the Knicks in scoring year after year.

 Whenever pleased with his shooting performance, Braun would say “swish.”